JBZoo/CSV-Blueprint/README.md

       word_count_max: 10

       # Contains rules
-      contains: Hello                   # Case-sensitive.
-Example: "Hello World".
+      contains: Hello                   # Example: "Hello World".
       contains_one: [ a, b ]            # At least one of the string must be in the CSV value.
-Case-sensitive.
       contains_all: [ a, b, c ]         # All the strings must be part of a CSV value.
-Case-sensitive.
-      starts_with: "prefix "            # Case-sensitive.
-Example: "prefix Hello World".
+      starts_with: "prefix "            # Example: "prefix Hello World".
-      ends_with: " suffix"              # Case-sensitive.
-Example: "Hello World suffix".
+      ends_with: " suffix"              # Example: "Hello World suffix".

       # Under the hood it convertes and compares as float values.
       # Comparison accuracy is 12 digits after a dot.